systemslab/popper-paper/paper/paper.md

 ![\[[source](https://github.com/systemslab/popper-paper/tree/asplos17/experiments/gassyfs/visualize.ipynb)\]
 Scalability of GassyFS as the number of nodes in the GASNet cluster increases.
-The workload in question compiles `git`.
+The workload in question compiles Git.
 ](experiments/gassyfs/git-multinode.png){#fig:gassyfs-git}

 Although GassyFS is simple in design, it is relatively complex to